 Other defenses alleged offenders may use include defense of property, defense of other people, or consent.
 It is also possible that an alleged offender was misidentified as an attacker if they actually have an alibi that proves that they did not commit the third degree assault.

 Do you think that you might be under investigation or were you already arrested for assault in the third degree in Minnesota?
-You will want to contact the Law Office of Barry Hogen before you say anything to law enforcement.
+You will want to contact the Barry Hogen Law before you say anything to law enforcement.

 Our firm can fight to help to protect your rights, your freedom, and your future.
 We will evaluate the details of your case to determine the best defense strategy and try to get your charges reduced or dismissed.
-Call (763) 513-9085 or contact us online to have our lawyer provide an honest and thorough evaluation of your case during a free consultation.
+Call (612) 338-5545 or contact us online to have our lawyer provide an honest and thorough evaluation of your case during an initial consultation.